GridProtectionAlliance/go2cs/docs/README.md

 ## News

-* Project has been updated to use .NET 6.0 / C# 10
+* Project has been updated to use .NET 7.0 / C# 11

+* String literals are encoded uing UTF-8 (C# `u8` string suffix) which uses `ReadOnlySpan<byte>` ref struct.
+This should make Go strings faster since strings do not have to be converted to UTF8 from UTF16.
+Also added an experimental [`sstring`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/gocore/golib/sstring.cs) which is a ref struct implementation of a Go string.

 * Code conversions now better match original Go code styling